 - Ras GTPase-Activating Protein SynGAP 3

 This gene encodes a Ras GTPase activating protein that is a member of the N-methyl-D-aspartate receptor complex.
 The N-terminal domain of the protein contains a Ras-GAP domain, a pleckstrin homology domain, and a C2 domain that may be involved in binding of calcium and phospholipids.
 The C-terminal domain consists of a ten histidine repeat region, serine and tyrosine phosphorylation sites, and a T/SXV motif required for postsynaptic scaffold protein interaction.
 The encoded protein negatively regulates Ras, Rap and alpha-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid receptor trafficking to the postsynaptic membrane to regulate synaptic plasticity and neuronal homeostasis.
 Allelic variants of this gene are associated with intellectual disability and autism spectrum disorder.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Nov 2016]

 GeneCards Summary for SYNGAP1 Gene

 SYNGAP1 (Synaptic Ras GTPase Activating Protein 1) is a Protein Coding gene.
-Diseases associated with SYNGAP1 include Autosomal Dominant Non-Syndromic Intellectual Disability and Intellectual Disability.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Signaling by GPCR.
-GO annotations related to this gene include GTPase activator activity and SH3 domain binding.
+Diseases associated with SYNGAP1 include Autosomal Dominant Non-Syndromic Intellectual Disability and Autism.
+Among its related pathways are RET signaling and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and SH3 domain binding.
 An important paralog of this gene is RASAL2.